-What's your pick for 2016's Song of the Summer?
-Comment below, or email Colin@wnpr.org.
+What's your pick for 2016's song of the summer?
+Email Colin.

 THE SONGS WE PLAYED (in order of appearance):

 - “Can’t Stop the Feeling!” by Justin Timberlake

 - "If It Ain't Love" by Jason Derulo

 - "I Took A Pill In Ibiza (Seeb Remix)" by Michael Posner